 The first records of a harbour, or haven, show it about a mile inland from where it is now.
 It was situated on the River Brit close to Bridport town itself.
 There was an ongoing struggle to keep it open as the river estuary repeatedly silted up.
-To overcome this, in the late 14th century, a quay was built at the old river mouth beside the East Cliff.
+To overcome this in the late 14th century a quay was built at the old river mouth, beside the East Cliff.
 The area was named Bridport Harbour.
 It is here, in 1403, Joan of Navarre arrived by boat on her way to marry Henry IV.
 The harbour prospered for fifty years until winter storms damaged it.
 In the mid-15th century a new harbour was constructed and it prospered once more.

 Bridport had been an important centre for the production of rope, twine, netting and sailcloth since the 13th century.
 The 18th century opened up global trading and the market for Bridport’s rope grew rapidly.
 The harbour was ill-equipped to meet the demand, being too small for larger ships and having ongoing issues with silting up and storm damage too.

 To try to solve these problems a new harbour was built.
-Work started on it in 1740, within four years it was open.
-With a longer pier entrance, it was moved 270 meters to the west of the old one and the River Brit was diverted to its present position.
+Work started on it in 1740 and within four years it was open.
+With a longer pier entrance, the harbour was moved 270 meters to the west of the old one and the River Brit was diverted to its present position.
 The cost was £3,500, which is equivalent to roughly £650,000 in today’s money.
 The harbour, capable of holding up to forty 100 tons sailing ships, fuelled the resurgence of Bridport’s rope making industry.
 A few years later a second pier was added.
 In the 1820s extensive repairs and improvements to the harbour strengthened and deepened it to take larger ships.

 On a quirkier note, records mention that in 1757 a mermaid measuring thirteen feet long was washed up on shore further along the beach, east towards Portland.
 It’s surmised now that it might have been a manatee or sea-cow washed in from somewhere far southwest.